 - Ph.D. - University of British Columbia

-Using combinations of paramagnetic transition metals, lanthanides and appropriate bridging ligands, we are pursuing novel molecular magnetic materials.
+Using combinations of transition metals, lanthanides, actinides and appropriate bridging ligands, we are pursuing novel coordination polymer materials.
 Bridging ligands include metal cyanides and thiocyanates, heterocyclic amines and sulfur-based ligands.
-In particular, the use of linear d10 metal cyanides such as [Au(CN)2]- and [Pt(CN)4]2- that display strongly attractive metal-metal interactions are under investigation.
+In particular, the use of linear d10 and square-planar d8 metal cyanides such as [Au(CN)2]- and [Pt(CN)4]2- that display strongly attractive metal-metal (aurophilic, platinophilic etc.) interactions are under investigation.
 We are targeting emissive and vapochromic materials for toxic small-molecule sensing, highly birefringent materials, molecule-based magnetic and multifunctional materials, systems with unusual thermal-expansion properties, crystalline Non-Linear Optical (NLO) materials, supramolecular systems that emit white or other-coloured light, and coordination polymer materials with other exciting properties.

 As an extension of our research in both supramolecular coordination chemistry and paramagnetic organometallics, the chemistry of thorium(IV) and uranium complexes from oxidation state +3 to +6, with a variety of ligand systems is explored.
 Actinide complexes with phthalocyanines, other chelating amido ligands and incorporation into cyanometallate coordination polymers are all being pursued.
-Actinides are relatively underexamined compared with their transition-metal counterparts and provide an exciting route into some unusual chemistry.
+Actinides are relatively under-examined compared with their transition-metal counterparts and provide an exciting route into some unusual chemistry.

 Interested students are encouraged to contact me directly at email@example.com.